 With historically important buildings rubbing shoulders with daring new architecture, the cityscape of London is both immediately recognisable and ever-changing.
-If you’re in town for a city break, a trip to one of these Big Smoke landmarks is a must.
+If you’re in town for a city break, a trip to one of these Big Smoke landmarks is a must, and you’ll be sure to find one of our London hotels nearby.
 But which one should you pick?
 Hmm, decisions, decisions.

-As one of London’s most iconic symbols, you’ve probably lost count of the times you’ve seen it in films, TV shows and posters!
+As one of London’s most iconic symbols, you’ve probably lost count of the times you’ve seen it in films and TV shows!
 So why not go and see the real thing?
 Our guide gives you a rundown on Big Ben’s history and when to visit.

 With breathtaking views over the city, visitors flock to the London Eye for a space in one of the coveted capsules.
 Enjoy the stunning 360° views and spot the city’s major landmarks from the top of this iconic attraction.

 One of the world’s best-known buildings, Buckingham Palace is a must-see if you’re in London - and at certain times you can go inside.
 Our guide has everything you need to get your visit off to a right royal start.

 Even if modern art lost you at a sheep embalmed in formaldehyde, the Tate Modern is worth a visit for the building alone.
 Housed in the industrial splendour of the old Bankside Power Station, there are thrilling views from the third floor.

 With its iconic domed roof a familiar sight in North Greenwich, the O2 is the UK’s largest entertainment venue for music, sport and live events.
 Once the infamous Millennium Dome, the Arena is now a popular entertainment complex.

 This architectural masterpiece on the Thames has had previous lives as a palace, a Royal Mint and a zoo.

 But it’s the Tower’s bloody history as a place of imprisonment and execution that draws 2.5 million visitors each year.